kassyray/kassyray.github.io/content/event/new-talk/index.md

   - example
 ---

 An invited talk for students in the Master's of Public Health Data Science program at the University of Lancaster, UK.
+This talk shared my journey from research to applied data science, highlighting how data engineering supports both public health and One Health initiatives.
+I discussed projects ranging from my contributions to the Global Burden of Animal Diseases initiative to developing automated data systems at Wellington-Dufferin-Guelph Public Health, and provided reflections on lessons learned about collaboration, balance, and communication along the way.